kubevela/kubevela.github.io/docs/platform-engineers/addon/intro.md

 To build an addon, you should follow some basic rules as follows.

 You need to create an addon directory to place addon resource files.
-Won't bother to create? `vela addon init` command will create a basic structure for you.
+Won't bother to create? `vela addon init` command will create a basic structure for you (vela CLI v1.5 or later).
 Please refer to `vela addon init -h` for details.
 For quick starts, we will just use `vela addon init your-addon-name` now.

 Typically, the directory hierarchy looks like below: